kadirahq/mantra/spec/b.appendix.md

 }
 ```

-Finally, there is a file called `index.js` which import all the other modules in this directory and working as a starting point.
-So, from the entrypoint we can do a single import rather importing all modules.
+Finally, there is a file called `index.js` which import all other modules in this directory and invoke them in a default export.
+So, when importing methods, we can do it with a single import.

 Here's a sample `index.js` file.